porterjamesj/website/content/hiking/lt23/_index.md

 ### About the trail

 The Long Trail was the first long distance hiking trail in America, and the inspiration for the Appalachian Trail, with which it shares its first 100 miles.
-It runs 272 miles along the spine of the Green Mountains, from the Vermont-Massachusets border to the Vermont-Canada border.
+It runs 272 miles along the spine of the Green Mountains, from the Vermont-Massachusetts border to the Vermont-Canada border.
 It has a reputation as a difficult thru-hike due to its steep and frequent climbs (especially in the northern section), as well as lots of rain and mud[^1].
 The trail is maintained by the Green Mountain Club; you can read more about it [on their website](https://www.greenmountainclub.org/the-long-trail/).

 {{< oneimage src="images/lt_map.jpg" caption="The route of the Long Trail." >}}